Key Concepts in Variable Assignment

 Variable Reassignment

-In Python, you can assign a new value to an already assigned variable.
+In Python, you can assign a new value to a variable that already holds data.

 number = 10 # Assign the value 10 to the variable number